Heart Transplant Surgery: Preparation and Procedure

 Before moving you to the operating room, the anesthesiologist will speak with you about what to expect.
 You will receive general anesthesia and sleep through the heart transplant procedure.
 You will also speak to one of the surgical team members to get consent for the surgery to take place.

-How Many Hours Will My Heart Transplant Surgery Take?
+How Long Does a Heart Transplant Surgery Take?

-The duration of heart transplant surgery depends on how complex your case.
+The amount of time a heart transplant surgery requires depends on how complex your specific case and its procedure.

 Your total time in the operating room may be longer than the actual procedure because the heart transplant team has to coordinate with the donor site.